 Scottish bagpipes have been carried into battle and played to rousing effect over hundreds of years.
 The earliest textual evidence of this dates as far back as the 1300s.

-According to The Bagpipe Place Museum, local woods, such as laburnum and holly, were used prior to this.
+According to The Bagpipe Place Museum, local woods, such as laburnum and holly, were originally used for bagpipes.

 It was only with colonial expansion in the first part of the 20th century that dark woods like ebony, cocuswood and African blackwood became widely available to European instrument makers.